Anonymous991/CERL/README.md

-Anaonymous Codebase for Collaborative Evolutionary Reinforcement Learning for submission to ICML 2019
+Anonymous Codebase for Collaborative Evolutionary Reinforcement Learning for submission to ICML 2019

 #################################
           Code labels